SarmadRazaq/neural-rag-tutor/README.md

 ## ⚙️ System Architecture

-The system utilizes a **Sequential Multi-Agent Architecture** orchestrated by Streamlit's state engine.
+The system utilizes a **Sequential Multi-Agent Architecture** with a human-in-the-loop feedback mechanism.

 ```mermaid
 graph TD